Michael Parsons (figure skater)

 Michael Parsons (born October 3, 1995) is an American ice dancer.
-With his skating partner, Caroline Green, he is the 2022 Four Continents champion, a three-time ISU Grand Prix medalist, a four-time medalist on the ISU Challenger Series, and a five-time U.S. national medalist.
+With his skating partner, Caroline Green, he is a two time Four Continents medalists (gold in 2022 and silver in 2026), a three-time ISU Grand Prix bronze medalist, a seven-time medalist on the ISU Challenger Series, and a six-time U.S. national medalist.

 With his sister and former skating partner Rachel Parsons, he is the 2018 NHK Trophy bronze medalist and a four-time silver medalist on the ISU Challenger Series.
 At the junior level, the Parsons won gold medals at the 2017 World Junior Championships, 2016–17 Junior Grand Prix Final and in the junior event at the 2017 U.S. Championships.

 Personal life

-Parsons was born October 3, 1995 in Wheaton, Maryland.
+Parsons was born October 3, 1995, in Wheaton, Maryland.
 He has two sisters, Rachel and Katie.
 He is majoring in biology at Montgomery College not far from Wheaton in Rockville, Maryland, southwest of Baltimore.